DylanMeeus/springboot_jwt_blog/_posts/2016-03-22-how-we-hire-engineers.markdown

 We believe this has worked well so far.
 Being in an interview is enough to make people nervous even without requiring live coding.
 Most candidates have expressed relief when being explained that they are not going to have to do that.
 We actually try to state that at the beginning of the interview, as it seems to relax them.

-We know that this way of evaluating knowledge is not perfect and are continuosly improving based on feedback, but we need a way to try to determine if this person is someone we want to invest more time on for the technical exercise.
+We know that this way of evaluating knowledge is not perfect and are continuously improving based on feedback, but we need a way to try to determine if this person is someone we want to invest more time on for the technical exercise.

 <div>
     <img style="margin: 10px; max-width: 150px; max-height:89px" src="https://cdn.auth0.com/blog/hire-engineers/tech-exercise.png">